 Greek Orzo Salad

-In a jar mix together olive oil, lemon juice, garlic and season with salt and pepper to taste (don't add too much salt because the feta and kalamata olives are pretty salty), set aside.
+- In a medium mixing bowl whisk together olive oil, lemon juice, garlic and season with salt and pepper to taste, set aside.

-Add all of the salad ingredients, including cooked orzo, to a large bowl and toss.
+- Add all of the salad ingredients, including cooked orzo, to a large bowl and toss.
 Pour dressing over top and toss to evenly coat.
-Store in refrigerator, serve within a few hours for best results.